HL7/fhir-for-fair/input/pagecontent/index.md

 ### Scope

-This guide aims to provide guidance on how HL7 FHIR can be used for supporting **FAIR health data** implementation and assessment.
-Other kinds of health-related artefacts, as clinical guidelines, algorithms, software, models are out of scope.
+This guide aims to provide guidance on how HL7 FHIR can be used for supporting **FAIR health data** implementation and assessment to enable a cooperative usage of the HL7 FHIR and FAIR paradigms.
+Other kinds of health-related artefacts, such as clinical guidelines, algorithms, software, models are out of scope.

 ### What does FAIR mean?